Suing for Mental Anguish

 Unlike physical injuries, emotional distress isn’t something you can immediately see or measure with an X-ray or MRI.
 However, with a solid approach and the right guidance, it’s very much possible to substantiate your claim of mental anguish.
 Here’s how you can do it:

 - Medical Records: These play a crucial role in validating your mental anguish.
 Visiting a mental health professional, such as a psychiatrist, psychologist, or therapist, can provide documented proof of your emotional distress.
 They can diagnose and record symptoms of anxiety, depression, PTSD, and other mental health conditions you might suffer from due to the accident.
-These records serve as a testament to the severity of your condition and its impact on your life.
+These records testify to the severity of your condition and its impact on your life.

-- Personal Diary or Journal: Maintaining a journal documenting your day-to-day feelings and experiences can be a powerful tool.
+- Personal Diary or Journal: Maintaining a journal documenting your daily feelings and experiences can be powerful.
 This can provide a chronological record of your emotional struggle, highlighting how your life has changed since the accident.
 It’s essential to be honest and detailed in your entries.

 - Witness Testimonies: Statements from friends, family, co-workers, or anyone who knows you well can help establish the change in your behavior or emotional state following the accident.
 They can testify to your emotional struggles, personality changes, or any difficulties you’ve had in performing daily activities.